Join Us FAQs

 Is my company eligible to join the SWA?

 Applicants should also be able to demonstrate that they have sound financial standing.
-This can normally be satisfied if a) they have been licensed to distil Scotch Whisky by Her Majesty’s Revenue and Customs or b) they can produce audited accounts for the previous two financial years.
+This can normally be satisfied if they can produce audited accounts for the previous two financial years.
+If an applicant isn’t able to provide these and they meet the exemption criteria as outlined here then we can proceed with an unaudited set of accounts.

 What if my company doesn't meet the requirements for membership?

 If you don’t meet the criteria at the moment but think you will in the future (e.g. you haven’t been trading for 2 years), we can add your details to our database and we will be in touch.
-Please provide your contact details to our Head of Membership Services (firstname.lastname@example.org).
+Please provide your contact details to our Corporate Services Team (firstname.lastname@example.org).

 Do you represent small companies?